AdobeDocs/experience-manager-65.en/help/assets/image-profiles.md

 **To edit the smart crop or smart swatch of multiple images:**

-1. Select the Experience Manager logo and navigate to **[!UICONTROL Assets]**, then to a folder that has a smart crop or smart swatch image profile applied to it.
+1. Select the Experience Manager logo and navigate to **[!UICONTROL Assets]**, then to a folder that has a smart crop or smart swatch Image Profile applied to it.
 1. On the folder, select the **[!UICONTROL More Actions]** (...) icon, then select **[!UICONTROL Smart Crop]**.

 1. On the **[!UICONTROL Edit Smart Crops]** page, do any of the following: